-Staff members must act professionally and appropriately when dealing with children and others they come into contact with as part of their engagement with the Archdiocese of Canberra and Goulburn.
+Staff members must act professionally and appropriately when dealing with children and others they come into contact with as part of their engagement with the Archdiocese.
 This obligation also extends to relationships staff members have with children outside of work.

-Staff members must maintain appropriate boundaries with children.
+Staff members must maintain appropriate physical, social and emotional boundaries with children.
 A single serious 'crossing of professional boundaries' by a staff member, or repeated less serious breaches of professional conduct or exercise of poor judgment in the following areas, may constitute misconduct, sexual misconduct and/or a breach of this Code.

+4.2.1 Relationships

-5.2.1 Relationships - staff members must not behave in a way that could reasonably be construed as involving an inappropriate relationship with a child or a group of children.
+Staff members must not behave in a way that could reasonably be construed as involving an inappropriate relationship with a child or a group of children.

-Staff members must not invite children they come into contact with as part of their engagement with the Archdiocese of Canberra and Goulburn to join their personal electronic social networking or messaging sites/apps or accept children's invitations to join theirs.
-They must not attend parties or socialise with children or invite a child to their home or attend a child's home without an appropriate professional reason and without the parents/carers' consent and the consent of the local or CCD Coordinator.
+Staff members must not invite children they come into contact with as part of their engagement with the Archdiocese to join their personal electronic social networking or messaging sites/apps or accept children's invitations to join theirs.
+They must not attend parties or socialise with children or invite a child to their home or attend a child's home without an appropriate professional reason and without the parents/carers' consent and the consent of Manager (IPSS) or delegate.

-Where there are existing personal relationships, such as a family relationship or close friendships that involve a staff member and a child, the staff member needs to take care to be transparent, prudent and behave appropriately and be mindful of any perceived conflict of interest.
+4 Institute for Professional Standards & Safeguarding Catholic Archdiocese of Canberra & Goulburn Where there are existing personal relationships, such as a family relationship or close friendships that involve a staff member and a child, the staff member needs to take care to be transparent, prudent and behave appropriately and be mindful of any perceived conflict of interest.